-There are legitimate reasons to establish an offshore asset protection trust for High Net Worth individuals with significant disposable assets.
-Increased reporting requirements and audit risk result in significant costs however.
-Those of more modest means will not find the advantages offshore that they seek.
-It is often easier to hide in plain sight via a Wyoming Domestic Asset Protection Trust (DAPT).
+There remain, though, legitimate reasons to establish an offshore asset protection trust for High Net Worth individuals with significant disposable assets.
+Alternatively, clients may choose a domestic trust with a Swiss Bank Account utilizing our partners at swisspartners Advisors Ltd. (SPA) for the best of both worlds.
+We refer to this as hiding in plain sight via a Wyoming Domestic Asset Protection Trust (DAPT).

 A revocable trust is an estate planning tool for bypassing probate.
 It does not provide asset protection or help to avoid estate taxes.
 The trust can be dissolved or revoked at anytime, e.g. if a judge orders the trust's assets be used to pay personal debts.

 An irrevocable trust is treated as its own person in the eyes of the law.
 For this reason, it cannot be revoked by a judge to pay your debts.
 The trust is its own entity with its own rights under the eyes of the law.